 Ellie: What happened?Riley: ...I think we broke it.

 - Ellie and Riley getting increasingly frustrated when the photo booth refuses to print their photos, leading to them repeatedly slamming their hands against the screen before the lights in the booth suddenly go out.

-- This troper found it darkly humorous that you can throw bricks and bottles to lure Infected and the Cannibals to clash with each other.
+- Throwing bricks and bottles to lure Infected and the Cannibals to clash with each other can be darkly humorous.